|

 1986 - 1992 Dr. Najibullah replaceing Karmal

-- The Mujahideen form an Islamic State--Islamic Jihad
+- The Mujahideen form an Islamic State–Islamic Jihad Council–elections.

 - Professor Burhannudin Rabbani takes power.